-Hologres Serverless Computing charges for large SQL jobs, such as those with high CPU or memory overhead, based on the compute resources consumed and usage duration.
-This topic explains how to view your Serverless Computing resource consumption and billing details.
+Hologres Serverless Computing charges for large SQL jobs—those with high CPU or memory overhead—based on the compute resources consumed and the duration of use.
+This page explains how to view your Serverless Computing resource consumption, estimate costs before enabling the feature, set daily usage limits, and configure alerts to avoid unexpected charges.

-For each SQL job, Serverless Computing measures resource usage in CU·H, which is the actual resource amount multiplied by the usage duration.
-Billing is processed hourly.
-Each hour, the system aggregates the usage from the previous hour for all SQL jobs executed using Serverless Computing and charges you accordingly.
-For information about current unit pricing, see Billing Overview.
+Serverless Computing measures resource usage in Compute Unit·Hour (CU·H): the number of Compute Units (CUs) allocated to a SQL job multiplied by the actual usage duration.
+Billing is processed hourly—each hour, the system aggregates all Serverless Computing usage from the previous hour and charges you accordingly.
+For current unit pricing, see Billing overview.

 -